 Benefits of a Bilingual Education

-This new stream will appeal to those interested in the numerous benefits of exposure to a foreign language as it:
+The Spanish Bilingual Stream will appeal to those interested in the numerous benefits of exposure to a foreign language as it:

 - Advances children academically (Kulka, 2019)

 - Brings cognitive advantages (Kim, 2019)

 - Encourages a global outlook and open-mindedness (The University of Sheffield, 2021)

 - Enhances communication skills (Liberman et al., 2017)

 - Is fun to learn and speak another language!

 Por la mañana la sección bilingüe sigue el mismo currículo inglés de la sección inglesa.
 Por la tarde la clase se da en español, basada en el currículo nacional inglés e impartida por un profesor o profesora que habla español con fluidez.

 Los alumnos siguen beneficiando de clases de música y deporte con profesores especializados.